Cannibal Ferox: Plot

 Pat and Gloria are put in a hole in the ground.
 Mike is placed in a separate cage.
 A native man, whom Pat had saved from Mike's aggression, lowers a rope into the hole so the women can escape.
 Mike digs out of the cage, chases the man away, and cuts the rope, preventing the woman from escaping.
-Mike flees into the jungle, where he tries to attract the attention of a search and rescue plane, but he is recaptured.
+Mike flees into the jungle, where he tries to attract a search-and-rescue plane's attention, but he is recaptured.
 The natives sever one of his hands and drag him back to the village.
 The search plane lands, but the natives tell the rescuers that the outsiders' canoes capsized in the river and crocodiles ate them.

 As the search team leaves, Pat is bound, stripped to the waist, and the natives run hooks through her breasts to be hung by them.
 Gloria can only watch as Pat dies a slow and painful death.
 Meanwhile, Mike's head is locked in a crude contraption, and the top of his skull is cut off so that the natives can eat his exposed brain.
 During the night, the sympathetic native returns and frees Gloria.
 He guides her through the jungle but falls victim to one of the natives' booby traps.
 Gloria eventually encounters a pair of trappers who take her to safety.
-Instead of telling the true story, she recounts the natives' lie about the others being eaten by crocodiles.
+Instead of telling the truth, she recounts the natives' lie that the others were eaten by crocodiles.

 Gloria, deeply disturbed by her experiences, returns to civilization.
 She publishes a book titled, Cannibalism: End of a Myth, which lies to support her theory and covers up the events of her ordeal.